Buyers Weigh In on Paris Men’s Virtual Fashion Week

 Federica Montelli, head of fashion at La Rinascente

-Favorite collections: Dior Homme, Loewe, Lanvin and Casablanca.
+Favorite collections: Dior, Loewe, Lanvin and Casablanca.
 I appreciated Jonathan Anderson’s show-in-a-box delivered directly to buyers and editors, as a different creative format.
 Also Y/Project’s multistyling video demonstration was quite effective, and I feel captured effectively the digital fashion week entertainment assumptions.

 Best presentation: Loewe’s and JW Anderson’s show in a box.
 I also appreciated Casablanca’s video in its simplicity, as it displayed the collection quite effectively.